 Video Remote Interpretation (VRI) is the video chat equivalent of phone interpretation.
 VRI is an on-demand, cost-effective alternative in-person interpretation, especially for ASL.
 The LTC Language Solutions VRI service is available through any computer with internet access and a webcam, making it convenient for you to use with your existing systems.

 We provides 24/7 interpretation services that are accurate and professional.
 Our interpreters are industry-specific to meet your needs.
 And, we provide interpreters in over 100 Languages anywhere, anytime.

 American Sign Language (ASL)

-We also offer a new and innovative option for conference interpreting that’s fast, affordable and mobile!
+Lastly, we offer a new and innovative option for conference interpreting that’s fast, affordable and mobile!
 Click here to read more.

-Consecutive interpreting takes more time than simultaneous interpreting by nature, but it still has many uses in not only medical settings but also legal, with tour groups, or any other area that has less contiguous speaking, opportunities for pauses, and in call/response scenarios.
+Consecutive interpreting takes more time than simultaneous interpreting by nature, but it still has many uses in not only medical settings but also legal, tour groups, or any other area that has less contiguous speaking, opportunities for pauses, and in call/response scenarios.

 A consecutive interpreter listens to what the speaker says, transmits the message to the listener, and when necessary, takes the answer from the listener to interpret the response to the original speaker.
 This mode of interpreting requires not only impressive linguistic skills but also a steel-trap memory.
 A good memory is important because Interpreter must listen to an entire message before speaking it in the next language.
 Most often consecutive interpreters typically work alone.